joykangangi/En-Dictionary/README.md

 Back Stack Management: The model manages the back stack, allowing for forward and backward navigation.
 It ensures that the correct screen or destination is displayed when navigating back or forward.

 By following this model-driven approach, Appyx helps you decouple the navigation logic from the view layer and provides a structured way to handle navigation in your app.
 It promotes a single source of truth for the navigation state and simplifies the management of complex navigation flows.

+### Challenges faced
+- Finding a free API with content I wanted.
+- Managing UI states.
+- Learning new libraries which at the time did not not have many referrals.
+Special thanks to the owner of [this repo](https://github.com/KotlinGeekDev/Nosky/tree/main), their work was of great help in understanding Appyx.